 During Spring 2015, the Tarrant Regional Water District (TRWD) went from nearly implementing Stage Two of its Drought Response Plan to 24/7 flood operation of its Upper West Fork Trinity River water supply reservoirs in a matter of weeks.
 Those reservoirs – Lake Bridgeport and Eagle Mountain Lake – do not have a designated flood pool, and the margin between normal pool elevation and finished floor elevation of surrounding homes and businesses is small.
 TRWD was faced with important reservoir release decisions in May and June, balancing the consequences of those decisions both on the lake and downstream.
 To aid in the decision-making process, TRWD put to use its new Upper Trinity River Flood Operations – Decision Support System (UTRFO-DSS) developed in 2013 by Halff in conjunction with David Ford Consulting Engineers, Inc. The UTRFO-DSS is a custom software suite that allows TRWD to make informed decisions at reservoirs based on real-time precipitation, stream flow and reservoir elevation data from the National Weather Service, USGS and TRWD’s own gauge network.
 The system allows TRWD to run alternative release schedules and evaluate the upstream and downstream impacts of their decisions as well as making pool level forecasts.
 This presentation will explain how TRWD used the UTRFO-DSS to successfully minimize the damage caused by the historic flooding.

 Halff is fully invested in sharing valuable information that can help our clients solve immediate issues and plan for the future through innovation and smarter solutions.
 Halff has a multi-disciplined team of professionals who work together to help clients achieve long-lasting results and the greatest value for our clients’ investments.
-If Halff Associates can assist your team, please call Greg Kuhn, PE, Vice President, at (214) 3466252.
+If Halff Associates can assist your team, please call Executive Vice President Jessica Baker, PE, CFM, PMP, at (214) 217-6692.